lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 	`abs(a)`.)
 * If you want to use the `math.h` library, remember to compile with `-lm`.
 * Recall that structs are passed by value as a default, unlike arrays and strings.
-To pass by reference, use `&` when calling the function.
+To pass a struct by reference, use `&` when calling the function.

 ## Grading - 100 points
 **If your code does not compile, has a runtime error on the sample input,